dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

   concurrentPieceCount: 10
 ```

-### Force GC
+### GC

-Mainly used for task GC in the node disk, `taskTTL` is calculated by itself according to the cache time required by the task.
+Mainly used for task GC in the node disk, taskTTL evaluates itself according to the cache time required by the task.
+To avoid cases where GC would be problematic or potentially catastrophi,
+it is recommended to use the default values ​​for `distHighThresholdPercent` and `distLowThresholdPercent`,
 Please refer to [dfdaemon.yaml](../../reference/configuration/client/dfdaemon.md).

 ```yaml